KILTprotocol/portablegabi-tutorial/src/5_with_chain.md

   // Check whether accPostRevo is the latest accumulator on chain. await chain.waitForNextBlock();
   console.log(
+    "\t Waiting for next block to have the updated accumulator on the chain" );
+  console.log(
     "Latest accumulator === accPostRevo?
 Expected true, received", (await chain.getLatestAccumulator(attester.address)).valueOf() ===
       accPostRevo.valueOf()
   );

   /** (4) Verification phase */
-  // Get the exact timestamp of the revocation for simplicity. const timeAtRev = await accPostRevo.getDate(attester.publicKey);
+  // Get the exact timestamp of the revocation for simplicity, also works for dates after accumulator date. const timeAtRev = await accPostRevo.getDate(attester.publicKey);

   // (4.1) The verifier sends a nonce and context to the claimer and requests disclosed attributes.
-  // Note: the requested timestamp at revocation const {
+  // Note: The requested timestamp equals the accumulator date. const {
     session: verifierSession,
     message: presentationReq